Baidaidai-GFWD-origin/East-Earth/README.md

 and Shown it in JSON
 - It Can Do:
     1. Just analyze the Music List
-    2. Analyze Music and Download the Music (Pending……)
+    2. Analyze Music and Download the Music List

 ## How to Use?